 Higher Education Practice Leader

 James is HMC's higher education practice leader.
 He is passionate about the intersection of creativity, intellectual pursuit, and the ability to positively impact people’s lives.
 James has over 23 years of experience in higher education design.
-His experience spans all aspects of a campus environment including student housing, athletic complexes, and academic buildings.
-James enjoys being creative and tackling new challenges; he has hand-built children’s furniture and recently embarked on a self-performed home remodel.
+His experience spans all aspects of a campus environment including student housing, student centers, and academic buildings.
+He has a strong commitment towards the architectural community and his neighborhood community.
+He is currently serving his second term as Chairman of the Architectural Commission for the City of Claremont.
+James and his fellow Architectural Commission members review the design of historic, institutional and large construction projects.
+James is an active member of ACUHO-i, and regularly writes and speaks on topics such as gender, equity, and the pivotal role of housing in fostering student engagement.

 + More posts by James Sink | Contact